Seyia07/OOP-Challenge-Assignment/README.md

 5. **While Loop:**
    Uses a while loop and Scanner to repeatedly prompt the user until "exit" is entered.
 ## Project Structure

+## Running the Code
+To run any challenge, open the corresponding Java file in IntelliJ, or any java compiler